| Study Abroad

 A. Voltage issues

 Memory sticks, flash cards, and digital cameras (with USB cable) can all be used at most Internet cafes, you just have to ask the service desk for assistance and sometimes pay a small fee (usually less than $1).
+If you need to print something, most places that do passport photos also have general printing capabilities.
+They are fairly common in the former USSR and are generally marked "фото на документы."

 B. Safety with laptops and valuable electronics